yokawasa/azure-k8s-daas-ticketmonster-demo/docs/aks-operations.md

 aks-nodepool1-17576119-1   Ready     agent     1m        v1.7.7
 ```

-See [Scale an Azure Container Service (AKS) cluster](https://docs.microsoft.com/en-us/azure/aks/scale-cluster) to lean more about the configuration
+See also [Scale an Azure Container Service (AKS) cluster](https://docs.microsoft.com/en-us/azure/aks/scale-cluster) to lean more about the configuration

 ## Upgrde AKS Cluster